DaveParillo/code-ladder/ArithmeticOperation.md

 ## Arithmetic Operators ##
 These are the common operators we learned in grade school.

-Common operators, listed in their order of precedence
+Common operators, listed in their order of precedence:

 | **Operator** | **Definition** |
 |:-------------|:---------------|
 | `^`        | Exponent.
 Raises a base to a power, `base^power` = base<sup>power</sup> |